BRISBANE 7, 14, 21, 28 May 2024

 Appropriate handouts will be provided.

 The webinar facilitator is Bob Dick.
-Bob is a Brisbane-based educator, facilitator and consultant whose reputation as educator and facilitator is based on almost five decades of relevant experience in a variety of community, educational and organisational settings.
+Bob is a Brisbane-based educator, facilitator and consultant whose reputation as educator and facilitator is based on over five decades of relevant experience in a variety of community, educational and organisational settings.

 Those of you who are familiar with Bob's work will know that his style is casual and highly participative, his processes are robust and learnable, and his documentation clear, readable and practical.
 His workshops are characterised by an integration of theory and practice, with equal emphasis on the development of skills and understanding.
 The processes and models he helps others learn are those which he makes use of in his own work.